ShivamP96/ExecuteProgram/JS Arrays.md

 We're "reducing" our array of many numbers to a single number: the sum

 We pass two arguements to **reduce**.
-The first is a functoin that adds a new number to our running sum.
+The first is a function that adds a new number to our running sum.
 The second argument is 0, the inital value for the sum.

 Our function is called once for each number.
 Each time, it adds the number to the running sum.
 We can see this by *instrumenting* our function to store all of the sums.
 (The verb "instrument" means "attach measurement instruments to".
 It's a great way to learn how unfamiliar systems work!)